asifurrahman01714/Milestone-7-Simple-React/Module-32-React core concepts,JSx,props,state/my-app/README.md

 If anything is changed we have to use useState..cause this hook maintain the change of anything.
 ```

+### Let's know the useState, useEffect, useHistory, and useParams in react.
 ### Working principle of useEffect
 ```bash
 1. useEffect(() => {}, [])